 This information is for customers renting a car in the United States.
-For information about car rental rental insurance in other countries, see the following links: Australia, New Zealand, Canada, United Kingdom.
+For information about car rental insurance in other countries, see the following links: Australia, New Zealand, Canada and United Kingdom.

 Please be sure you fully understand the US Car Rental Insurance requirements.
-VroomVroomVroom wants to make sure you're covered and have created this simple guide to assist you.
+VroomVroomVroom wants to make sure you're covered and have created this straightforward guide to assist you.

 Car rental insurance is sometimes covered by:

 - Personal car insurance for your home vehicle